 The COVID-19 pandemic is prompting questions for the water supply and sanitation sector globally.
 The speed and extent of the spread of the pandemic means that answers to these questions are needed quickly.
 While operators provide their services within a national context, scientific and operational concerns and insights are relevant across borders.

-The International Water Association is convening a Task Force (TF) from its membership, to provide the sector with an authoritative reference point regarding both the relevant science and operational matters.
+The International Water Association convened a Task Force (TF) from its membership, to provide the sector with an authoritative reference point regarding both the relevant science and operational matters.

 Issues to be addressed by Task Force